I was one of the first to try the new iCandy Pip – here’s why it’s the ultimate travel stroller for modern parents

 Testing the iCandy Pip

-There's no building as rush required when it comes to the iCandy Pip, simply open the box and unfold it with a simple one-hand mechanism, making it ideal for everything from city strolls to international travel.
+There's no building as rush required when it comes to this iCandy travel stroller, simply open the box and unfold it with a simple one-hand mechanism, making it ideal for everything from city strolls to international travel.
 Speaking of which, it’s IATA cabin-approved, so it’s ready to fly when you are (just check with your airline first).
 The box comes with a few images to explain how to things like fold/unfold the pushchair and recline the seat, or you can use the QR code.
 We found we didn't need either of these things, it was pretty self-explanatory.

 iCandy Pip box